Budgeting is the first step to meeting your financial goals. And whatever your financial situation, having a plan for your money is essential.

 Next, I’d list your other living expenses, debt payments, and savings goals.

-Now, with your list of expenses file them into one of the six categories.
+Now, file your list of expenses into one of the six categories.

 I am absolutely all about working smarter, not harder.
 We live in a time where you can automate all kinds of stuff.